 In the opening stage of a chess game, there are three most fundamental things that each chess player does: controlling the center, developing the pieces, and protecting the king.

-Further we will also discuss the suitable examples to highlight its importance and at the end we’ll talk about the piece development genius of chess (guess the name!)
+Further, we will also discuss suitable examples to highlight its importance and at the end, we’ll talk about the piece development genius of chess (guess the name!)

 So continue scrolling till the end!
 You will definitely get to know something valuable and interesting.